ca33r0n1/Project-Kube-Cloud/README.md

 ## Environment Variables

 `WEBURL` This is the web server that is hosting the static server contect.
-AuraSide uses [https://cdn.auraside.com](https://cdn.auraside.com) to host static file content.
 This will not work locally unless you get you IP Whitelisted on the server or find a way to send your OAuth2 Key with a request.

 `servertype` It's the type of the server.
 This will either be `game`,`proxy` or `software`.